• Skip to main content

 • Baby and infant items & food to be eaten on board.
 The total weight of these items should not exceed 6kg (13 lbs.)

-Singapore Airlines Carry-On Weight Limits
+Carry-On Weight Limit

 Carry-On Liquids: Singapore Airways Liquids Policy